LLM as Graph Kernel: Rethinking Message Passing on Text-Rich Graphs: Method

 \section{Method}

 This section presents the RAMP framework.
 We first revisit the conventional message passing in GNNs to pinpoint the semantic bottleneck.
-We then argue that LLMs, particularly their inherent ability to reason over raw text, offer a natural and powerful solution to this challenge.
-Finally, we introduce RAMP as an LLM-native GNN counterpart, detailing its design and training recipe.
+We then argue that LLMs, particularly their inherent ability to reason over raw text, can serve as a \emph{graph kernel} that naturally resolves this challenge.
+Finally, we introduce RAMP as an LLM-native GNN counterpart with its design and training recipe.